 {213}

-work&#8217;s sake, or rather to know those who worked, to take knowledge of those who laboured in their midst and who led them;| a proof more than evident that no one had been officially established among them, and that the apostle did not feel the want of doing any such thing, a no less evident proof that one could love people heartily so useful to the Church, recognize them, and obey them in Christian love, without any official nomination having given them the right to demand that obedience officially, nor to impose that obedience on those who had neither faith nor affection; which is exactly the method in which the clergy act.
+work's sake, or rather to know those who worked, to take knowledge of those who laboured in their midst and who led them¦; a proof more than evident that no one had been officially established among them, and that the apostle did not feel the want of doing any such thing, a no less evident proof that one could love people heartily so useful to the Church, recognize them, and obey them in Christian love, without any official nomination having given them the right to demand that obedience officially, nor to impose that obedience on those who had neither faith nor affection; which is exactly the method in which the clergy act.

 The Epistle to the Philippians mentions bishops without adding a word more.
 Peter recognized elders, placing himself on the same footing with them.